-Her research focuses on performance and the visual arts, and, more generally, on the history of aesthetic ideas between classicism and romanticism.
-She has written numerous articles on related issues, published notably in Diderot Studies, Studies on Voltaire and the Eighteenth Century, Restoration and Eighteenth-Century Theatre Research, Littératures classiques, and Revue des sciences humaines.
-She also co-directed a chapter on drama translations in the 17th and 18th centuries, published in the reference encyclopedia Histoire des traductions en langue française (Verdier, 2014).
-Between 1999 and 2014, she was a member of the journal Labyrinthe.
+I have written about 30 articles on performance and the visual arts, the reception of Shakespeare in Eighteenth-Century Europe, and, more generally, the history of aesthetic ideas between classicism and romanticism, published among other places in Diderot Studies, Studies on Voltaire and the Eighteenth Century, Restoration and Eighteenth-Century Theatre Research, Littératures classiques, and Revue des sciences humaines.

+Prior to coming to New York, I taught literature for 10 years in French universities, mostly at La Sorbonne.
+Between 1999 and 2014, I was a member of the journal Labyrinthe.
 Atelier interdisciplinaire (and its co-director from 2004 to 2007).
-She also used to be a freelance writer for Le Nouvel Observateur, Elle magazine and Le Monde des livres.
+I have also worked as a speech writer for the French Minister of European Affairs, and of Higher Education and Research.
+And I was a freelance writer for the weeklies Le Nouvel Observateur, Elle Magazine and Le Monde des livres.

 Inventer l’acteur.
 Emotions et spectacle dans l’Europe des Lumières, 480 pages, 25 color illustrations (Sorbonne Université Presses, 2019, 26 euros).
 Reviewed in Le Monde des livres (03/28/2019) and L’Obs (05/09/2019)